wilsonjcarter/pmx/examples/02_protonation_C2CM/README.md

     -ignh
 ```

 `-ignh` strips all existing hydrogens so GROMACS rebuilds them consistently.
-The wildtype `.gro` is used only to normalise atom names before `pmx mutate`; the topology (`wt.top`) is discarded.
+The wildtype `.pdb` is used only to normalise atom names before `pmx mutate`; the topology (`wt.top`) is discarded.

 ---